Remember the last time you spent hours on your mix, only to feel defeated by how muddy and weak it sounded?

-You struggle to get rid of the mud cluttering up your low-end.
-The bass guitar constantly clashes with your kick drum to create boominess.
+You struggle to get rid of the mud cluttering up your low-end because the bass guitar constantly clashes with your kick drum.

 You don't know how to separate the guitars from each other.
 Instead, each guitar blends with the others in a bad way, not in that nice, wall-of-sound kind of way.